ryanmalani/workshops/tutorials/uds-tutorial.md

 ### Defining Build Tasks

-UDS Tasks are commands or scripts that are used to perform various associated with the UDS bundle.
+UDS Tasks are commands or scripts that are used to perform various actions associated with the UDS bundle.
 In this tutorial, we're using them to build each of the underlying zarf packages that we created with our `zarf.yaml` files above as well as bundle those packages into our single UDS bundle.

-Create a `tasks.yaml` file in the root directory:
+Create a `tasks.yaml` file in the top-level directory for your bundle:

 ```yaml
 tasks: